Bhargavi84/yoga-emporium/README.md

 * The ideal user of this e-commerce site would be yoga participants or yoga lovers, users who wants to do yoga practice, users who can read and write in English.
 The user who wants to buy comfortable clothes for exercise, or simply use it for daily wear.
 ### Visitors to this website are searching for:-

 * The website users searching for the available products.
-They found the attractive images or products with less price with Or otherwise, they want to buy the products for necessity.
+They found the attractive images or products with less price with or otherwise, they want to buy the products for necessity.

 * Easily view total of my purchases anytime so that spending too much can be avoided.
 ## **User stories - guest users/non-registered users**
 *   As a guest user to yoga emporium website, I want to easily navigate through the site, so that I can find the products which I need for my yoga practice, which can also be sorted by category, size, price, names and rating.
 *   As a guest user to the yoga emporium website, I want register functions, so that I can have my own profile created.
 *   As a guest user to the yoga emporium website, I want to use the search panel to find products by category or description.
-*   As a guest user to the yoga emporium website, I want to see the links to different social media accounts, to contact or follow the website for more informations on social media.
+*   As a guest user to the yoga emporium website, I want to see the links to different social media accounts, to contact or follow the website for more information on social media.
 ## **User stories - registered users**
 *   As a registered user to the yoga emporium website, I want to easily navigate through the site, so that I can find the products I need that will be suitable for my yoga practice.
 *   As a registered user to the yoga emporium website, I want to have log-in /log-out function, using which I can access my account information/profile , contents of bag and order information.